|

 probably wrong.

-- Approach—to devise a methodology to answer such puzzles.
+- Philosophy seeks an approach in order to devise a methodology to answer

-Very often, all that is needed is to invoke old maxim, "When there is
+such puzzles.
+Very often, all that is needed is to invoke old maxim, “When

 - E.g., for the problem of the sound of a tree falling in a